malharinamdar/Luxis/README.md

 # diffusion-model
-implementation of the diffusion models paper from scratch
+implementation of the paper `Denoising Diffusion Probabilistic Models` from scratch.

 ## Downloading the `ckpt` file :